 - Love Potion,

 - Perfume Perfection,

 - Woburn Abbey

-Popular for the masses of flowers produced in large groups or clusters Floribunda Roses have been made famous by the ‘Iceberg Rose’ a floribunda introduced by Kordes in Germany, that went on to conquer the world.
+Popular for the masses of flowers produced in large groups or clusters Floribunda Roses have been made famous by the ‘Iceberg Rose’ introduced by Kordes in Germany, that went on to conquer the world.

 General information, care and pruning

 Floribunda roses are vigorous, long flowering and offer a wide range of flower forms and colors.
 So its the flowering pattern of producing blooms in large clusters that distinguish floribunda roses from Hybrid Tea roses which tend to produce single flowers or small groups of up to three or so.